oarabiledev/innerscope/docs/METHODS.md

 ## addChild

-addChild is the counterpart of appendChild, however if you use appendChild on a variable using ui.addElement().
+addChild is the counterpart of appendChild, however if you use appendChild on a variable using ui.addHTMLElement().
 You will get an error 'Illegal return statement'.

 > [!NOTE]